- 1 How to Pick Pontoon Boat Trailer

 The reason they are frowned upon is that there is no connection to the inside of your car.
 Meaning, you cannot control the braking system of the trailer from within your car.

-It only brakes when you brake and you need a longer stop distance to be able to brake properly.
+It only brakes when you brake and need a longer stop distance to brake properly.
 A quick stop with a pontoon in the back can be a hazardous situation.

 Once again, depending on your state, you might have to install brakes per axle on your trailer.